 Veterinarians Becoming Writers

 Ever heard that Christmas classic, “Grandma Got Run Over by a Reindeer?”
 Did you know it was written by a veterinarian?
-Here are three veterinarians who have contributed more than just a goofy holiday song to popular culture:
+Here are four veterinarians who have contributed more than just a goofy holiday song to popular culture:

 #1 James Herriot